SANTA SUSANA FIELD LABORATORY

 One month later, Mr. Blumenfeld resigned as CalEPA Secretary.

-The correspondence below with California State officials concerning legislative and regulatory actions related to the Santa Susana Field Laboratory (SSFL) has been prepared by myself, acting as a private citizen and community resident.
+The correspondence below concerning legislative, regulatory and operational actions related to the Santa Susana Field Laboratory (SSFL) has been prepared by myself, acting as a private citizen and community resident.

 The material has benefited from the knowledge acquired during my twenty five years as Senior Manager of Radiation Safety at SSFL before my retirement.
 However the views and opinions expressed are mine alone, and do not necessarily reflect the views and opinions of The Boeing Company, the Department of Energy (DOE) or the National Aeronautics and Space Administration (NASA).

-Neither Boeing, nor DOE, nor NASA has solicited or approved this correspondence.
+Neither Boeing, nor DOE, nor NASA has approved this correspondence, neither has it been sought.
 I alone am responsible for its content.

 Senate Bill 990 (2007) and Health and Safety Code ยง 25359.20